JamesGreen42/portfolio/README.md

 ## Projects:

-Intro: A brief summary of portfolio porjects completed.
+This section details a brief summary of all portfolio porjects completed.

 The goal of each of these porjects was to solve real world problems, beyond just demonstrating technical understanding of each technique.
-Each project will contain a like to the a file with the full analysis and where relevent replicable code templates.
+Each project will contain a link to the a file with the full analysis, and where relevent, replicable code templates.

 A summary of all projects can be seen below:

 -    Stock Portfolio Analysis using Graph based cluserting - 172% returns vs SNP500.
 -    Emotion Dection using Convolutional Neural Networks - 87% classification accuracy.
 -    Custom Geographical Data Visulation for Agricultural farms - real world implimentation.

 ----------------------------------------------------------------------
 ### Stock Portfolio Selection Tool - Graph Based Clustering.

 ![Stock_Returns](assets/img/Stock_Returns_1.png)

-Used graph based clustering to create a statistical model that can identify stock portfolio's that consistently beat market returns.
-Optimised and applied the model to select portfolios that on average deliver 22% returns over the last 5 years (double the 11% average in the SNP500) with 1.5x increase in risk exposure.
+- Graph based clustering based on daily stock returns selected an optimal stock portfolio selection tool.
+- Hyperparamater tuning dramatically improved model performance from marginal gains over the market to consistenly outperforming the market.
+- 172% better returns than SNP500 over last 6 years.
+- 1.5x increase in risk - small vs other models.

 [Full Project Documentation](https://drive.google.com/drive/folders/1rNQJKXx-CP3n1kz5Eh-thac_RIUyggRo?usp=sharing)